Is G Fuel Bad for You? The Truth About G Fuel Ingredients (Pre Workout Safe?)

 L-Tyrosine is an amino acid that is used by the body to produce dopamine and norepinephrine, two hormones that are associated with alertness, focus, and concentration.

 Similar to taurine, the L-Tyrosine included in G Fuel is in an unknown amount — it exists as part of the Focus Complex.
-But, L-Tyrosine in general can contribute to long-term mood benefits, so for those wondering “is G Fuel bad for you”, the L-Tyrosine in it can contribute to an overall better mood, and L-Tyrosine weight loss is also common, making G Fuel have more than just cognitive benefits.
+But, L-Tyrosine in general can contribute to long-term mood benefits, so for those wondering “whether G Fuel is bad for you,” the L-Tyrosine in it can contribute to an overall better mood, and L-Tyrosine weight loss is also common, making G Fuel have more than just cognitive benefits.

 One last thing to note is that L-Tyrosine seems to be a slightly more effective version of N-Acetyl-L-Tyrosine.
 The latter is meant to be a more bioavailable version of the former, but most people tend to feel more benefits from L-Tyrosine itself, so it is good that G Fuel includes it.